wballard/VariableSky/concepts.markdown

 * All Values
   * `save`: writes a new value, which may be any JavaScript value
+  * `remove`: turns a value to undefined, different than saving null
 * Arrays
   * `splice`: exactly like JavaScript splice, allows you to update arrays in place by index